pforret/blog.splashing/_topic/music/guitar.md

 ---
 # guitar

 The guitar is a fretted musical instrument that typically has six strings.
-It is held flat against the player's body and played by strumming or plucking the strings with the dominant hand, while simultaneously pressing selected strings against frets with the fingers of the opposite hand.
+It is usually held flat against the player's body and played by strumming or plucking the strings  with the dominant hand, while simultaneously pressing selected strings against frets with the  fingers of the opposite hand.
 A plectrum or individual finger picks may also be used to strike the strings.
 The sound of the guitar is projected either acoustically, by means of a resonant chamber on the  instrument, or amplified by an electronic pickup and an amplifier.

 ## Unsplash photos